 Mercer University has been preparing leaders who make a difference in their professions, their communities and the world since 1833.
 Here are some of Mercer’s more notable alumni.

 Steve Berry, LAW 1980, popular best-selling author of six novels including several New York Times bestsellers.

 J. Buford Boone, CLA 1929, Pulitzer Prize-winning newspaper writer (1957); recognized for editorials against segregation

-David Bottoms, CLA 1971, is an award winning poet and the Georgia Poet Laureate
+David Bottoms, CLA 1971, HON 2005, is an award winning poet and former Georgia Poet Laureate

-John Couric, CLA 1941, former United Press International editor and journalism professor; daughter, Katie, is anchor for CBS Nightly News
+John Couric, CLA 1941, former United Press International editor and journalism professor; daughter, Katie, is anchor for television and online news.

 Josiah Crudup, 1923, helped build original radio tower and establish WMAZ at Macon, former president of Brenau College